Social Media | The Big Opportunity Hospitality Signs are Missing

-With this innovation, they’ve freed up staff to do other value added jobs, such as welcoming and initiating conversations with guests, while also giving them the tools they need to feel confident and independent in an unfamiliar setting.
+With this innovation, they’ve freed up staff to do other value added jobs.
+For instance, welcoming and initiating conversations with guests, while also giving them the tools they need to feel confident and independent in an unfamiliar setting.
 People may talk about how technology is alienating, but hotel digital signage is actually making interactions in the hospitality industry more worthwhile and personal.

-The hospitality industry has largely integrated digital signage with great success, but there is one big opportunity that most players in the field are still missing out on: social media integration.
-By adding your preexisting social media presence into the mix of digital signage, you open new and interactive doors that can enhance customer experiences.
+The hospitality industry has largely integrated digital signage with great success.
+However, there is one big opportunity that most players in the field are still missing out on: social media integration.
+You can add your preexisting social media presence into the mix of digital signage.
+It has the potential to open new and interactive doors that can enhance customer experiences.

 Here’s what you miss out on when you leave social media out of the digital signage equation.

 If travel is all about the destination, then why aren’t you telling your customers more about where they are?
 Travelers crave information about what makes their current location special.
 Take the time to share these things via social media for hotels, even just as fast facts.
 You can integrate these as little “Did You Know…” posts on Twitter or add the facts alongside a great Instagram photo of a historic site.

 Another advantage of digital signage is its ability to display different content throughout the year.
 Customization and real-time optimization are in its nature, so stay in season with holiday-related displays.

 Simple wishes of “Happy Holidays” go a long way.